 The wine adds an extra depth of flavor and a complexity to this sensational red wine basil pasta sauce!!

-Am I the only one who is nostalgic for the days when you could make a last minute run to Blockbuster?
-Remember how you could grab a dozen random movies for a spur of the moment movie binge?
+Am I the only one who is undoubtedly nostalgic for the days when you could make a last minute run to Blockbuster?
+Remember how you could grab a dozen random movies for a basically spur of the moment movie binge?
 Don’t get me wrong, I have a Netflix subscription and in fact am as addicted to “on demand” as the worst of them.
 But sometimes on a random Tuesday, I want to have a Sex And The City throwback marathon, and since it’s not on Netflix Instant then I’m totally SOL.

 Who am I kidding?
 Of course I have Every Single Episode of Sex And The City on DVD.
 Don’t you?